GrahamWField/Instacart-Analysis/README.md

 •	Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

-•	The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
+•	The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviours differ.
 For example:
 ```
 i)	What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?
 ii)	Are there differences in ordering habits based on a customer’s loyalty status?